abdulhalim447/abdulhalim447/README.md

 I am confident that I have the skills and experience to be a valuable asset to your team.

-Skills: Java/ Dart/ Flutter / MySql/ SQlite
+Skills: Java/ Dart/ Flutter / MySql/ SQLite/ Firebase / MongoDB

 - 🔭 I’m currently working on Android and Flutter